 Prep School – Outdoor learning

-Academic attainment and the development of physical, social and communication skills can all be linked to learning beyond the walls of the traditional classroom.
-That is why our Prep pupils are immersed in the great outdoors from the word go, with the extensive grounds of Drywood Hall, Bridgewater Forest School and the adjacent Worsley Woods providing endless opportunities for learning and exploration.
+Outdoor learning plays a vital role in enhancing academic progress while developing essential physical, social and communication skills, which is why our Prep pupils are immersed in the great outdoors from the word go.
+The extensive grounds of Drywood Hall, Bridgewater Forest School and the adjacent Worsley Woods serve as an inspiring backdrop, providing endless opportunities for exploration, discovery and growth.
 Here, interaction with the natural world is simply part of the weekly routine.

 Nurturing holistic development with Bridgewater Forest School